Your Cricut comes with some great fonts, but there are loads more out there worth using.

 - Font Fabric.
 Their free fonts can be a bit limited and plain, but there are some treasures here (like their Pixer font).
 They do have a great collection of bundles.

-Next, I’ll give the essential tips on picking out fonts for your Cricut.
+Next, I’ll give essential tips on picking out free fonts for your Cricut.
 This next part is maybe the most important section if you don’t have a lot of experience downloading or installing fonts for Cricut.

-Design Space comes with a lot of fonts that work great out of the box as they were tested for Cricut, but when you start downloading third-party fonts, you want to make sure that not only will they install properly but that they’ll cut or draw perfectly.
+Design Space comes with a lot of free fonts that work great out of the box as they were tested for Cricut, but when you start downloading third-party fonts, you want to make sure that not only will they install properly but that they’ll cut or draw perfectly.

 Picking the right font for a Cricut machine

-If you’re like most crafters, most of the fonts you’ve used with your Cricut are those which came with it, that you purchased for Design Space, or that came with a subscription to Cricut Access.
+If you’re like most crafters, most of the fonts you’ve used with your Cricut are those which came with it, that you purchased for Cricut Design Space, or that came with a subscription to Cricut Access.

 This is definitely the right way to start off when learning how to use your Cricut, but there comes a time with every crafter when they have ideas for Cricut projects but can’t find the right font or design to use.
 That’s where downloading fonts can come in handy.